- Chemical and Material Sciences Practice

 UCLA, B.S.
 Biochemistry, 1985

-- Adjunct Professor of Law, Quinnipiac University School of Law, lecturing on intellectual property and healthcare, 2017-present
+- Adjunct Professor of Law, Quinnipiac University School of Law, Intellectual Property in Healthcare, 2017-present

 Todd Garabedian, Ph.D. has extensive experience as an intellectual property attorney in a wide variety of disciplines related to the biological and chemical sciences, including chemistry, biochemistry, organic chemistry, pharmaceuticals, molecular biology, and materials science.
 Todd began his professional career as a research biochemist at the UCLA School of Medicine and thereafter at Washington State University where he worked in a variety of biological fields mainly centered around protein structure, function, and characterization.
 Before joining Cantor Colburn, Todd was a Partner at Wiggin and Dana LLP, advising clients in all aspects of patent law in the chemical and life science arts, including patent application preparation, prosecution, counseling, portfolio management, and legal opinions.
 His experience extends to trademarks, copyrights, trade secrets, and corporate transactions relating to intellectual property assets, including acquisitions, joint ventures, licensing, and other technology transfer transactions.